aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-signature-to-image/_index.md

 | Output file is huge | Saving without compression | Pass a configured `PngOptions` with `CompressionLevel` set to a higher value. |
 | Nothing is drawn | Graphics not disposed | Call `graphics.dispose()` after drawing (optional, but good practice). |

+## Extending the Technique

+- **Add watermark java:** Replace the signature image with a semi‑transparent watermark and set its opacity using `graphics.setOpacity(0.5f)`.
+- **Rotate image java:** Call `graphics.rotateTransform(angle)` before `drawImage` to tilt the signature or watermark.
+- **Set image opacity:** Adjust the opacity of any overlay with `graphics.setOpacity(float opacity)` where `0.0` is fully transparent and `1.0` is fully opaque.

 ## Conclusion

-By following these steps you’ve learned **how to draw image on canvas** and seamlessly **add a signature** using Aspose.PSD for Java.
-This technique can be extended to watermarks, logos, or any overlay graphics, giving your Java applications powerful **java image processing** capabilities.
+By following these steps you’ve learned **how to draw image canvas** and seamlessly **add a signature** using Aspose.PSD for Java.
+This technique can be extended to watermarks, logos, or any **multiple image overlay**, giving your Java applications powerful **java image processing** capabilities.

 ## FAQ's

 ### Q1: Can I add multiple signatures to an image?

-A1: Yes, you can add multiple signatures by repeating the steps with different signature images.
+A1: Yes, you can add multiple signatures by repeating the steps with different signature images, enabling a **multiple image overlay** scenario.

 ### Q2: Does Aspose.PSD support other image formats?